Ztadeas/Ztadeas/README.md

 # Accomplishments

-3rd place at final conference in project of https://www.avcr.cz/cs/ for highschoolers while I was <strong>intern</strong> at http://www.utia.cas.cz/cs in field of Formal and Earth science, with this application: https://github.com/Ztadeas/League-of-Legends-win-probability
+3rd place in field of Formal and Earth science at final conference in project of https://www.avcr.cz/cs/ for highschoolers, while I was <strong>intern</strong> at http://www.utia.cas.cz/cs, with this application: https://github.com/Ztadeas/League-of-Legends-win-probability